withastro/starlight/CONTRIBUTING.md

 1. **Create a new codespace** via https://codespaces.new/withastro/starlight

-2. If running the docs site, pass the `--host` flag to avoid “502 Bad Gateway” errors:
+2. **Run the dev server** to generate types.
+Pass the `--host` flag to avoid “502 Bad Gateway” errors:

    ```sh
    cd docs